CholsaKosal/Speech_to_Action_Robotic_Drawing_Application_Locally/README.md

   * **API Documentation (Frontend-Backend):** As the WebSocket/HTTP API between the frontend and backend evolves, document the message formats, endpoints, and expected data structures.
   * **LLM and STT Model Management:**
       * Models are stored locally (e.g., in `backend/models/`, which is gitignored).
-      * Document which specific models and quantization levels are being used (e.g., Whisper 'base', Phi-3 Mini Instruct Q4\_K\_M GGUF).
+      * Document which specific models and quantization levels are being used (e.g., Whisper 'base', deepseek-llm-7b-chat GGUF Q4\_K\_M GGUF).
   * **Dependencies:** Keep `backend/requirements.txt` and `frontend/s2a-drawing-ui/package.json` up-to-date.
   * **Troubleshooting:**
       * Check backend logs for Python errors.